SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

 ## Launch & Deployment

-As a new developer, for your local development environment you'll need Node.js >= 8.10.
+As a new developer, first zip download or git clone our repository.

+For your local development environment you'll need Node.js >= 8.10.
 You can download it [here](https://nodejs.org).
 All other dependencies including React get installed with:

 ### `npm install`